 A joint is a point where two or more bones meet.
-There are three main types of joints; Fibrous (immovable), Cartilaginous (partially moveable) and the Synovial (freely moveable) joint.
+The three main types of joints are fibrous, cartilaginous, and synovial.

 Fibrous Joints